 Thought that I'd include this in this unit.

-Well, years ago there were MOOs and MUDs (links are to the wiki entries), but now the latest hot product sweeping through the world of education (both higher and K-12) is the MOOC (Massive Open Online Course), and everyone seems to be talking about MOOCs as the savior of higher education (and a great cost saving device at that).
+Well, years ago there were MOOs and MUDs (links are to the Wikipedia entries), but now the latest hot product sweeping through the world of education (both higher and K-12) is the MOOC (Massive Open Online Course), and everyone seems to be talking about MOOCs as the savior of higher education (and a great cost saving device at that).
 Supposedly the deal for students is free content, free learning, and for colleges and municipalities the deal is simply "free" (as if anyone can just read or listen to some things on the web and suddenly have "learned" something; the learning equation is certainly more complicated than that).
 Although, the MOOC wave may have crested.
-There are many variants of the MOOC out there already:
+There are many variants of the MOOC out there already.

 There are, of course, pros and cons associated with online education to begin with, and the MOOC brings yet another dimension to argue about those pros and cons.
 One is tempted to remember the fervor with which television swept through the educational establishment back in the 1970s (and then later VHS tapes).
 Students could just learn from watching some taped television programs.